+Senior Band is an elective performing group, which is open to students in grades 9-12.
+Senior Band is a cumulative course of study beginning in grade 4 and continuing through grade 12.
+It is an elective performing group, which is open to students in grades 9-12.
+The specific objectives of band are to develop individual instrumental skills, group performance skills, and music literacy skills.

-The Senior Band is an elective performing group, which is open to students in grades 9-12.
-The Prereq: for admission into band is 2 years of performance in Junior Band.
-A student may also audition for membership in Senior Band.
-Senior Band meets each school day for one period; in addition, each member is required to attend one music lesson every eight days, which is based on a rotating schedule.
-Satisfactory completion of the course will require the band member to attend all concerts, which the Senior Band performs in.
-(Students must take Band and/or Chorus every day to receive credit.)
+Senior Band meets each school day for one period; in addition, each member is required to attend one music lab (lesson) every eight days, which is based on a rotating schedule.
+Satisfactory completion of the course will require the band member to attend all concerts for which Senior Band is scheduled.
+(Students must be scheduled Senior Band and/or Senior Chorus every day to receive one full credit.)
+Participation in Senior Band allows eligible students to apply for Tri-M National Music Honor Society membership.